lando/lando/docs/contrib/comms.md

 Once you've joined [The Lando Alliance](https://lando.dev/join) we recommend you start collaborating with other contributors.
 This primarily happens on [GitHub](https://github.com/lando/lando/issues) and [Slack](https://launchpass.com/devwithlando).

+Additional you can [follow us](https://twitter.com/devwithlando) on the hellscape that is Twitter to help expand our reach.

 ## GitHub

 GitHub serves as the mechanism for all Lando code, issue reporting/tracking and project management.